eobermuhlner/openforge-eobermuhlner/README.md

 Most of the work here is under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.
 In some cases a different license was used because it builds open work under a different original license.
 These exceptions are always linked to the specific license.

+The [internal README](internal/README.md) explains in detail how the files where created.

 ### Floor Tiles with Circle Cutout